evizitei/udacity-smart-cab/REPORT.md

 with the exception of what any car to the right in the current intersection is planning to do.

+We need the direction of travel (next_waypoint) because the direction of the next waypoint informs which way we would prefer to travel; without this bit of information we wouldn't have a reason to turn left instead of going straight, or any reason to travel any particular direction really.

+We need to know whether
+the light is green or red because that limits whether we can take our desired action right now (we'd prefer to travel forward, for example, but if we do so when the light is red that's a traffic infraction with negative reward).

+We have to know the status of any cars at the intersection oncoming or to the left, because they can interfere with a desired action.
+If we want to travel right, we can do so on a red light as long as there are no cars from the left traveling through.
+If we want to travel left we can do so as long as there is no oncoming car traveling straight across.

-I can't think of a scenario in which we care about that.
+I can't think of a scenario in which we care about cars to the right, though.
 If we want to go straight, then if the light is green we can go, and if red we can't.
 If we want to go right, then on green we just go, on red we care what the car from the left wants to do.
 If we want to go left, then on red we stop, and on green we care what the oncoming car wants to do.
 In no case do we care about the intentions of the car to the